 You have to click just once on an element that you need and it will be shown in the working area.

 The chosen element has 8 connection points for chaining with other elements.
 The top right point is for deleting this element.

 To create the condition(s), it is enough to click on the circle button in the chain between elements.

 After pressing the Add condition button, there will be appeared in three fields:

-Actually, you can see the fourth field (Value) when you select Set or Set and disable options.
+The fourth field will appear if you select the Set or Set and disable option in the Action field.

-In Condition, there four options: is equal to, is inferior to (less than), is superior to (greater than), is different than.
+In Condition, there are four options: is equal to, is inferior to (less than), is superior to (greater than), is different than.

 In the Action field, you can find hide, show, hide (leave in total), unset, set value, set value, and disable operators:

 The Element that can take string values cannot be put into a condition like elements that include quantity or number.
-For example, We have fruit types orange, apple, strawberry in the drop-down menu.
+For example, we have fruit types (orange, apple, strawberry) in the Dropdown menu.
 For the Dropdown menu, we can never set a condition "if the fruit type is less than 50, hide the radio button".

 When you set the condition, you can save the changes that will be applied to the calculator.